SustainableFishingQuotas_Banner1.jpg

 1. Lack of data

 Scientists struggle to provide precise stock estimates for various reasons.
-Due to lack of fish/stock information, unaccounted catch, bycatch, and illegal fisheries, the stock estimates are not always accurate and are only rough assumptions in some cases.
-With illegal, unregulated, and unreported fishing still estimated to account for anywhere between 13-30% of total fishing catch depending on the region, it’s easy to see how making accurate estimations on sustainable quotas can be extremely difficult.4 Another limitation is that conducting scientific surveys to obtain more fishery data - especially for unregulated species - is costly.
+Due to a lack of fish/stock information, unaccounted catch, bycatch, and illegal fisheries, the stock estimates are not always accurate and are only rough assumptions in some cases.
+With illegal, unregulated, and unreported fishing still estimated to account for anywhere between 13-30% of total fishing catch, depending on the region, it’s easy to see how accurate estimations on sustainable quotas can be extremely difficult.4 Another limitation is that conducting scientific surveys to obtain more fishery data - especially for unregulated species - is costly.
 Without equal funding from different nations, some fish stocks are inherently more studied than others.

 2. Predictions based on incomplete information